janpipek/chagallpy/README.md

 Just run this command in the directory with photos:

 ```
-chagall
+Usage: chagall [OPTIONS]

+Options:
+  -i, --input TEXT  (default .)
+  -o, --output TEXT  (default ./build)
+  -S, --image-size INTEGER
+  -T, --thumbnail-size INTEGER
+  -v, --verbose
 ```

-It finds all JPEG images in the current directory, then tries to read metadata about them and produces a gallery in subdirectory "build".
+It finds all JPEG images in a current directory, then tries to read metadata about them and produces a gallery in output directory.

 Example galleries produced with chagallpy: <http://i.vzdusne.cz/>